 - 2 pounds sweet potatoes

-- 1/2 teaspoon black pepper (plus a pinch for roasting butternut squash
+- ½ teaspoon freshly ground black pepper, plus a pinch for roasting butternut squash

 - Preheat oven to 400 degrees Fahrenheit.

-- Clean and prick sweet potatoes with a knife a bunch of times in preparation for baking.
+- Clean sweet potatoes, then prick them with a knife a bunch of times in preparation for baking.

 - Line a baking sheet with parchment paper.
-Drizzle olive oil over each half of the butternut squash and sprinkle with a pinch each of salt and pepper.
-Place cut side down on prepared baking sheet, alongside sweet potatoes.
+Drizzle olive oil over each half of the butternut squash and sprinkle with a pinch each of salt and black pepper.
+Place cut side down onto prepared baking sheet.
+Place sweet potatoes on there too.